Parent Experiences

 Parent's Comments

 "We found coming here hard but once we got to know staff we were so happy that this was a good choice for us.
 We felt welcomed by all the staff members.
-We would definitely recommend Bonner House." ~ Parent staying at Bonner House.
+We would definitely recommend Bonner House."
+(A Bonner House parent)

 "Thank you and to the staff for not judging me and just getting to know me.
 I learnt so much from you, so thank you for taking the time out to teach me.
 I will definitely keep in touch with you all, you all are a big part of our lives and I'm so grateful I had the opportunity to work with you all.
-We will miss you." ~ A message from a Parent once they had left our Coventry Centre.
+We will miss you."
+(A Dudley Lodge Parent)

 What are sessions?

-Activities with your child - Day to day basic care
+Activities with your child – day to day care